How To Make Customers Join Your Loyalty Program – 13 Tactics

 Ulta rocks it with the communication on their rewards – you can easily see how many points you can exchange for which perks.

-Understanding what your customers actually want from your program is the key.
+Understanding what your customers actually want from your rewards scheme is the key.
 Sometimes customers are interested only in discounts on future purchases, sometimes they find more value in exclusive merchandise they can’t get anywhere else.
 It all depends on the brand, type of product, and audience.
-You just need to know what your customers are looking for and if you offer what they want, the chances of them joining your loyalty program just increased.
+You just need to know what your customers are looking for and if you offer what they want, the chances of them joining your loyalty program will surely increase.

 Make your customers feel like they are missing out on something valuable.
-You can, for example, offer special merchandise, special services or a bigger discount to those who come to your event and subscribe to the loyalty program.
+You can, for example, offer special merchandise, special services or a bigger discount to those who come to your event and subscribe to the loyalty scheme.
 Your customers will quickly become a part of the program to make the most of the offer.
-As a side benefit, you will probably get some media/social media coverage that will advertise your program further.
+As a side benefit, you will probably get some social media engagement that will advertise your scheme further.

 If you run an event/special days with extra points customers can earn and you advertise it, you might be surprised by how many more subscriptions you can get.
 Customers like easy to earn rewards and nothing sounds more rewarding than extra points.

 There's a great chance that your loyalty program includes loyalty cards for customers – giving them some bonus points from time to time won't strain your company's budget, but it might seriously increase customer engagement.
 Watch out, though, and don't offer free points too often – people are getting used to free stuff quickly and once it ends, they could be less happy than you expect!